About the Genetics and Epigenomics Group

 - NHMRC/ARC Strategic Award 401162

 - NHMRC National Institute for Dementia Research Grants (1115575, 1115462, 1151854)

 - Yulgilbar Foundation Alzheimer’s Research Program

 - Sachdev Foundation

 - Rebecca Cooper Project Grant

 - Genetics, epigenetics and transcriptomics of exceptional longevity, Alzheimer’s disease, brain neuroimaging traits, late-life depression and other age-related measures

-- Using the identical twin phenotypic discordant model to uncover epigenetic and environmental factors contributing to ageing-related phenotypes
+- Using the identical twin phenotypic discordant model to uncover genetic, epigenetic and environmental factors contributing to ageing-related phenotypes

 - Development of statistical methods for analysing gene expression and methylation networks for association with age-related phenotypes.